huboles/cellseq/README.md

 sliders on the right give a range of velocities that will be generated.

-for each trigger that becomes a note, *cellseq* checks if that note is already playing, in which case it sends a note-off, otherwise it sends a note-on on the selected midi channel. the number of voices is limited to the selected number, and randomly chooses what voice to cut when the limit is hit.
+for each trigger that becomes a note, *cellseq* checks if that note is already playing, in which case it sends a note-off. otherwise it sends a note-on for the selected midi channel. the voice count is limited to the selected number, and randomly chooses what voice to cut when the limit is hit.

 by turning on the loop functionality a small portion of the sequence will be